Updated: Oct 2

 Use game cameras over watering holes and scratching areas to identify the number of turkeys in the flock, and determine the time of day and what direction they are coming and going.

 Finding the roosting area provides a huge advantage for both early-morning and evening hunts.
 Find roosting spots by listening for flocks as they fly up at night.
 Roosting areas will also have piles of droppings below it, so keep an eye on the ground as you hike.

 Lastly, find food and find turkeys!
-Turkeys forage frequently and eat a variety foods.
+Turkeys forage frequently and eat a variety of foods.
 They will feed on grasshoppers, worms, slugs and other insects, as well as acorns and beechnuts, seed and grain, berries, and small grit such as pebbles or sand to aid in digestion.
-During fall season, fruits, nuts and grains make up the bulk of a turkey’s diet.
+During the fall season, fruits, nuts, and grains make up the bulk of a turkey’s diet.

 Scatter turkeys and call them back in

 Scattering a flock is the traditional fall turkey hunting method.
 Keep in mind though, that scattered birds and scared birds are different.
 If you scare a flock and they all leave together, you’re probably not going to call them back.
 But if you can get them to scatter in different directions, you can set up in the last place you saw them and likely call them back in.
 Once scattered, listen for a call and call back to it.
 Mimic that call and have a conversation with that turkey…don’t just start calling.
 Depending on how active the birds are calling to one another, you may not even need to call—just be ready to shoot when the birds start coming back in.
 You can also use a decoy with this hunting method to give the turkeys a visual reference.

 Tree stand and ground-blind hunting